 In order to show how indispensable the financial support of Belgium was, the Belgian companies had, in fact, taken care to make massive withdrawals of capital at the same time as they pushed to the maximum the export of Congolese products, and on the other hand, limited to the extreme their imports.
-The Congolese trade balance resulting from the action gave an exceptionally high surplus in 1959 (13,417 million francs), which did nothing to save the Congo from very great financial difficulties.
+The Congolese trade balance resulting from the action gave an exceptionally high surplus in 1959 (13,418 million francs), which did nothing to save the Congo from very great financial difficulties.
 In fact, a heavy proportion of the sums anticipated from the sale of Congolese products were not returned to the colony, and more than seven billions of private capital left the Congo in the course of the exercise.

 These manoeuvres have cost the young African State sad convulsions and have brought it to the edge of chaos.
-And they have done nothing to resolve the essential problem for the future of the Congo; how to recover from under-development.
+And they have done nothing to resolve the essential problem for the future of the Congo: how to recover from underdevelopment.

-16. Monetary zones and foreign banks
+Monetary zones and foreign banks

 THE U.N.
 Economic Commission for Africa's Standing Committee for Trade has recently described the African continent as 'riddled with different trade regimes and payments systems supplemented in most cases by specific economic ties with countries or groupings of countries outside Africa'.
-One of the most effective ways in which Britain and France have retained economic ties with former colonial territories is through action to ensure that the new States remained in the monetary zones centred on London and Paris.
+[Background Paper on the Establishment of an African Common Market, 13 October 1963.]One of the most effective ways in which Britain and France have retained economic ties with former colonial territories is through action to ensure that the new STates remained in the monetary zones centred on London and Paris.